camunda/camunda-docs/docs/components/tasklist/userguide/managing-tasks.md

 ---
-id: tasklist-get-started
+id: managing-tasks
-title: Getting started
+title: Managing tasks
 description: "How to assign and complete tasks in Tasklist."
 ---